tribixbite/awesome/README.md

 *   [FerretDB/FerretDB](https://github.com/FerretDB/FerretDB) - A truly Open Source MongoDB alternative
 *   [zincsearch/zincsearch](https://github.com/zincsearch/zincsearch) - ZincSearch .
 A lightweight alternative to elasticsearch that requires minimal resources, written in Go.

-## Vue

-*   [scalar/scalar](https://github.com/scalar/scalar) - Beautiful API references from Swagger/OpenAPI files ✨
-*   [2501babe/revoken](https://github.com/2501babe/revoken) - web ui to revoke solana token approvals
-*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
-Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
-*   [mynftgg/nft-project](https://github.com/mynftgg/nft-project) - Game code for mynftgg
-*   [paul-schaaf/spl-token-ui](https://github.com/paul-schaaf/spl-token-ui) - Interface for creating and managing SPL Tokens
-*   [Alaanor/beatlist](https://github.com/Alaanor/beatlist) - Beatlist is an app to manage playlists and beatmaps for the game Beat Saber.
-*   [samatt/herbivore](https://github.com/samatt/herbivore) - Packet sniffing made simple
-*   [ui-discord/ubiquiti-name-generator](https://github.com/ui-discord/ubiquiti-name-generator) - A silly tool to make up product names that Ubiquiti may or may not release

 ## CSS

 *   [HeorhiiZemlianko/3D-Layer-Image-Hover-Effect](https://github.com/HeorhiiZemlianko/3D-Layer-Image-Hover-Effect) - This program implements a simple scheme for implementing a 3D hover effect with overlaying shadows on an object.
 This screenshot was taken from a design that was developed for a fitness app.
 Link to the design of this project: Behance